nnnnicholas/forge-template/README.md

 ### Install & Update Foundry
 Install Forge with `curl -L https://foundry.paradigm.xyz | bash`.
 If you already have Foundry installed, run `foundryup` to update to the latest version.
 More detailed instructions can be found in the [Foundry Book](https://book.getfoundry.sh/getting-started/installation).

-### Install & Update Yarn
+### Install & Update PNPM
-Follow the instructions in the [Yarn Docs](https://classic.yarnpkg.com/en/docs/install).
-People tend to use the latest version of Yarn 1 (not Yarn 2+).
+Follow the instructions in the PNPM docs.

 ## Install Included Dependencies
-Install the included dependencies with `forge install && yarn install`.
+Install the included dependencies with `forge install && pnpm install`.

 # Adding dependencies
-## With Yarn
+## With pnpm
-If the dependency you would like to install has an NPM package, use `yarn add [package]` where [package] is the package name.
+If the dependency you would like to install has an NPM package, use `pnpm add [package]` where [package] is the package name.
 This will install the dependency to `node_modules`.

 Tell forge to look for node libraries by adding `node_modules` to the `foundry.toml` by updating `libs` like so: `libs = ['lib', 'node_modules']`.